↑

 Braided money tree trunks tied at top

-Insects aren’t normally an issue for healthy money tree plants, but whiteflies and aphids can sometimes invade.
+Insects aren’t normally an issue for healthy money tree plants, but whiteflies, spider mites, and aphids can sometimes invade.
 If you discover a bug infestation, begin treatment immediately.

-Use a yellow sticky trap to help control flying insect pests until you’re able to get rid of them for good.
+Use a yellow sticky trap to capture and help control flying insects.

 How To Prune A Money Tree

-To prune them, you can pinch or trim off the tips of the new growth.
-This also encourages branching to make it more shapely.
+To prune yours cut off the tips, which will encourage branching and make it fuller.
 Use bonsai shears or a micro-tip snip for precision cuts.

 New growth after pruning money tree plant